GraphiteEditor/Graphite/node-graph/rfcs/attribute-model.md

 ## Runtime representation

-- Every node's per-lane output is an activation frame on a per-thread record stack, callee-fills-then-reclaims discipline: an evaluation claims its frame at the stack pointer, evaluates its inputs beyond it, writes its result into the frame, and then reclaims everything above the frame while keeping the frame itself for its consumer.
-So a node advances the stack by exactly its own frame, and every already- evaluated input stays live until the node returns, which makes values held across sibling evaluations safe by construction.
-"Allocating" a result is pointer arithmetic; transients never touch the arena, and publishing into a cache copies out of the stack.
-An inline node returns its output by value with no frame, so it reclaims its inputs by rewinding to its entry pointer instead.
-A loop that re-evaluates a subtree per iteration rewinds to a checkpoint each time, reusing the slots.
+- Every node's per-lane output lands in a frame claimed from the evaluation's frame space: a grow-only buffer the executor owns and lends down, sized at wiring by folding each path's frame need, so exhaustion is an accounting failure a debug assertion catches rather than a hot-path branch, and frame bytes carry no drop glue.
+A node's caller mints the node's frame claim out of its own free space; the node writes through the claim and closes it through `serve`, the `Node` trait's one required method, whose `Served` proof is mintable only by the claim's closing methods, so a served record is of the claimed layout by construction.
+The claim carries the free space beyond the frame, the node's inputs claim past it one after another, and a claim's space is free again when the claim dies, on value, error, and pending exits alike, with no per-exit ritual.
+"Allocating" a result is cursor arithmetic; a droppable payload parks in the arena once and the record carries the reference.
-- No global slot assignment exists: a node's wiring state is its own frame size, so incremental recompiles and instance reuse cannot invalidate storage, and the stack belongs to whichever thread runs the evaluation, created lazily in thread-local storage, so worker counts never enter wiring.
+- No global slot assignment exists: a node's wiring state is its own frame size, so incremental recompiles and instance reuse cannot invalidate storage.
+The frame space belongs to the evaluation rather than to a thread, so worker counts never enter wiring.
 The reserve is the peak of a per-path fold over the graph (a node's need is its own frame plus its inputs' frames plus the deepest input's peak), computed once at wiring; it exceeds the plain sum of node frames because fan-out re-evaluation keeps several copies of a shared node's frame live at once.
-- Held record values are safe without a guard: a frame keeps its output until its consumer reclaims it, so no input is released while a later sibling evaluates.
-This relies on stack records being single-consumer, which the frame-memo insertion at fan-out points guarantees by copying a shared value off the stack rather than holding it across consumers.
+- Held record values are safe without a guard: a claim keeps its record until it dies, so no input is released while a later sibling evaluates.
+Shared subtrees additionally rely on single consumption.
+  The compiler's boundary frame memos provide it where the nullification pass inserts them; automatic insertion at every fan-out is designed but not built, and until it lands it gates the stack-return optimization for shared un-memoized subtrees.
 - Batch results are a run of lanes behind a resolved offset per field, and the target form is per-field columns, each statically Varying (an array) or Uniform (a single value) per the residency analysis.
 A node